WeTeach_CS: Strategies for Effective & Inclusive Computer Science Teaching

 Org: The University of Texas at Austin WeTeach_CS program

 The University of Texas at Austin’s WeTeach_CS program trains K-12 educators to improve access to high quality CS experiences for a broad and diverse range of students.
+WeTeach_CS is the K-12 professional development component of the EPIC (Expanding Pathways in Computing) group at the Texas Advanced Computing Center (TACC).
 WeTeach_CS is increasing the number of CS certified high school teachers, increasing the number of high schools offering CS courses, increasing the number and diversity of students enrolled in CS courses, and expanding access to computational thinking, coding and programming experiences for all students in K-8.
 These outcomes are accomplished through both online and face-to-face professional development for K-12 teachers.
 The initial focus of WeTeach_CS was Texas but with the publication of online resources, educators from across the world are now utilizing WeTeach_CS professional development materials to improve their practice and diversify their enrollment.
 Since 2015, Texas has seen a 124% increase in enrollment of females, a 154% increase in underrepresented minorities and a 156% increase in economically disadvantaged students enrolled in HS CS courses.

 American Indian or Alaska Native, Black or African American, Hispanic, LGBTQ, Native Hawaiian or Pacific Islander, Persons with Disabilities, Women

 This course is ideally suited to a cohort of educators working together with a facilitator to improve its practice.
-Registering for the course ($149/teacher) will place you in a cohort with a University of Texas at Austin instructor serving as the facilitator.
-Groups interested in providing their own facilitator can access the course, virtual training for the facilitator, and the facilitator's guide for free for up to 30 teachers through December 31, 2019 thanks to support from Google.
-Contact email@example.com to discuss this option or how to include this course in your CISE proposal beyond 12/31/19.
+The course can be facilitated by a UT Austin instructor ($3,000 for up to 30 participants) or we can work with your team to train a facilitator to manage your own course.
+Contact Carol Fletcher at firstname.lastname@example.org to discuss this option or how to include this course in your CISE proposal.
+Grant funding may be available.